 - 1. Efficacy is unknown for other injectable antiretrovirals (ARVs), injection sites, or dosing schedules - 2.
-Do not administer or prescribe other ARV medications in combination with CAB for PrEP - 3.
+Do not order or dispense other ARV medications in combination with CAB for PrEP - 3.
 Do not administer CAB injections at any site other than the gluteal muscle - 4.
 Do not dispense CAB injections for use by patients for home administration - 5.
-Do not prescribe ongoing daily oral CAB
+Do not order or dispense ongoing daily oral CAB